anatawa12/ForgeGradle-1.2/README.md

 this repository is only for ForgeGradle 1.2, ForgeGradle for minecraft 1.7.2, 1.7.10, and 1.8.

+This project is a fork of [ForgeGradle branch 'FG_1.2'](https://github.com/MinecraftForge/ForgeGradle/tree/FG_1.2).

 [Example project found here](https://github.com/anatawa12/ForgeGradle-example)

 [Documentation found here](http://forgegradle.readthedocs.org/)